ashkren/RAG-paper-analysis/README.md

 ---

 ## RAG Variants
 ### 1. RAG-Sequence
-- Uses **the same retrieved document** to generate the entire output sequence.
-Once a document is selected, the model conditions the full output on that document.
-- **How it works**:
-  - Retrieves K documents (e.g., K=10)
-  - For each document, generates the complete output sequence and computes its probability
-  - Weights each sequence probability by the document's retrieval score
-  - Final answer probability is the weighted sum across all K documents
+- The model retrieves a set of relevant documents and uses **that set of documents to generate the entire output sequence**.
-- Marginalizes over the top-K retrieved documents to account for retrieval uncertainty, so the overall probability of generating a sequence is:
+- The same retrieved context is assumed throughout generation, and the model **marginalizes over the top-K retrieved documents** to account for uncertainty in retrieval.

+**How it works:**
+1. **Retrieve Documents:** Encode the query and retrieve the top-K most relevant documents from the document index.
+2. **Generate K Complete Sequences:** For each of the K retrieved documents:
+   - Treat the document as a latent variable z
+   - Use that single document as context to generate a complete answer sequence
+   - Calculate the probability of generating that entire sequence given the document: $p(y|x,z)$
+3. **Marginalize Over Documents:** Weight each complete sequence by its document's retrieval probability $p(z|x)$, then sum these weighted probabilities across all K documents to get the final sequence probability $p(y|x)$.

+**Mathematically:**

 $$
 p_{\text{RAG-Sequence}}(y|x) = \sum_{z \in \text{top-k}(p(\cdot|x), Z)} p_\eta(z|x) \prod_{i=1}^N p_\theta(y_i|x, z, y_{1:i-1})
 $$

-- Suitable when a single document contains most of the required information, but may be less flexible if multiple sources are needed.
+**Key insight:** One document conditions the entire generation; marginalization happens at the sequence level.

+**Use case:** Works well when most of the required information is contained in one or a few documents.
+**Limitation:** Less effective when information is distributed across multiple sources.
-- **Computational cost**: Requires K full sequence generations, then combines them
+**Computation:** Requires K full sequence generations (one per retrieved document).

 ---

 ### 2. RAG-Token
-- Allows **different documents to influence each token** in the output.
-For each token, the model marginalizes across the top-K documents to compute the probability of the next token.
+- The model allows **different retrieved documents to influence each token** in the generated output.
+- Instead of treating one document as the latent variable for the whole sequence, each token can draw from a different document.

-- **How it works**:
+**How it works:**
-  - Retrieves K documents once at the beginning
+1. **Retrieve Documents:** Encode the query and retrieve the top-K most relevant documents from the document index.
+2. **Generate Token-by-Token with Document Marginalization:** At each token position i:
-  - For each token position, considers all K documents
+   - For each of the K documents, compute the probability distribution over the next token: $p(y_i|x,z,y_{1:i-1})$
-  - Computes next-token probability using each document separately
-  - Weights each probability by the document's retrieval score
+   - Weight each document's probability distribution by its retrieval score $p(z|x)$
-  - Marginalizes (sums) to get final token probability
+   - Sum these weighted probabilities to get the final probability for the next token
-  - Repeats for each token in the sequence
-- Captures fine-grained information from multiple sources, making it more robust when no single document fully answers the query.
-- The probability for each token is:
+   - Select the most likely token, then repeat this process for the next position
+3. **Per-Token Latent Variables:** Each token position independently marginalizes over all K documents, allowing different parts of the answer to be influenced by different sources.

+**Mathematically:**

 $$
 p_{\text{RAG-Token}}(y|x) = \prod_{i=1}^N \sum_{z \in \text{top-k}(p(\cdot|x), Z)} p_\eta(z|x) \; p_\theta(y_i|x, z, y_{1:i-1})
 $$

-- Ideal for tasks where **information is scattered across multiple passages**, but computationally more expensive than RAG-Sequence.
-- **Computational cost**: Requires K generator calls per token (e.g., 50 tokens × 10 documents = 500 calls vs. 10 for RAG-Sequence)
+**Key insight:** Each token has its own latent document variable; marginalization happens at the token level.

+**Use case:** Ideal when information is scattered across multiple passages and needs to be integrated throughout the answer.
+**Limitation:** Computationally expensive, since it performs K forward passes per token (K × N computations for a sequence of length N).
+**Computation:** Requires K probability computations at each of N token generation steps.

 ---